''This is a 'thank you' for the excellent Oman trip in February. Neatly missing the worst of the English winter, and

 In the late afternoon on our last day in Oman we will take a shuttle flight from Salalah to Muscat, connecting with our overnight flight back to the UK.

 On some days breakfast will be taken at 8am, allowing time for productive pre-breakfast walks in hotel grounds.
 On other days breakfast will be at 7am so that we can get into the field earlier.
 Basic fitness is all that is required.
 Full days will be spent in the field with short walks on the flat.
 A little uphill walking is necessary, but this will be at a sensible pace.
 On hot days there will be a longer break in the middle of the day, with birding in the mornings and late afternoons.

 Full board accommodation is provided, with five nights at the Majan Hotel near Muscat, two nights at the Qit-bit Hotel and four nights at the Hilton Hotel in Salalah.
 All hotels are of good or excellent standard, with good food, except at Qit-bit, which is simple but clean.
 All rooms are en suite.
 Picnic lunches will be the norm, although we will have lunch in restaurants on a couple of occasions.

 All birdwatching excursions with expert leader, full-board accommodation (starting with lunch on 21st, ending with lunch on 1st), soft drinks at meal times, local transport by mini-coach, boat trip, internal flights, international flights and airport taxes.

 Travel insurance.
 Cost of obtaining a visa on arrival (£35), items of a personal nature, alcoholic drinks, laundry.

-Return flight from London Heathrow to Muscat using the scheduled services of Oman Air.
-Outbound flight departs in mid-evening; return arrives back early evening.
-Domestic flights from Manchester and other UK airports are available on this tour.
-See booking form for details.
+Return flight from both London Heathrow and Manchester (connecting in Abu Dhabi) to Muscat using the scheduled services of Etihad.
+Outbound flight departs in mid-evening; return arrives back early morning.

 back to top